Current Release Notes for Adobe Experience Manager 6.5 LTS release-notes

 Deprecated features deprecated-features

-This section lists features and capabilities that have been marked as deprecated with AEM 6.5 LTS.
-Generally, features that are planned for removal in a future release are set to deprecated first, with an alternative provided.
+This section lists features and capabilities that Adobe has deprecated in AEM 6.5 LTS.
+Typically, Adobe deprecates features before removing them in a future release and provides an alternative.

 Customers are advised to review if they use the feature/capability in their current deployment, and make plans to change their implementation to use the alternative provided.